ArduPilot/ardupilot_wiki/dev/source/docs/using-gazebo-simulator-with-sitl.rst

 Plugin Installation
 ===================

+This section can be skipped if you are using gazebo8 or above, however these plugins can be used instead of the built-in plugin.
 The following plugin is a pure Gazebo plugin, so ROS is not needed to use it.
 You can still use ROS with Gazebo with normal gazebo-ros packages.
 We have  two version of the plugin : khancyr and SwiftGust one's.
 The one from `khancyr <https://github.com/khancyr/ardupilot_gazebo>`__ is the original one.
 It is stable and only has necessary file to work.